CTLife/2ndGS_Pipelines/README.md

 ---------------------------------------------------------------------------------------------
-## The recent versions of these softwares must be available in your Linux OS:
+## To use the above 4 pipelines, the recent versions of these softwares must be available in your Linux OS:
 0. Perl, https://www.perl.org/
 1. NCBI SRA Toolkit, http://www.ncbi.nlm.nih.gov/Traces/sra/
 2. FastQC, http://www.bioinformatics.babraham.ac.uk/projects/fastqc/